Mother of missing 5-year-old Summer Wells speaks on camera for first time

 HAWKINS COUNTY, Tenn.
-(WJHL) — The mother of missing 5-year-old Summer Wells spoke on camera for the first time Monday night.
+(WJHL) — The mother of missing 5-year-old Summer Wells spoke on camera for the first time Monday night during an exclusive interview with News Channel 11.

 Nearly two weeks have passed since Summer was last seen on June 15, and now, Candus Bly speaks out about the night of her daughter’s disappearance.